efarley-idx/rock-paper-scissors-dev-exercise/README.md

 **Boilerplate** This repo is set up with a pre generated _Angular 10_ application using _Angular Material_, _Flex Layout_, and _NgRx_, feel free to use these resources as needed.

 **Design** We have provided you with a simple design to follow and the necessary resources to implement it since we know that not everyone likes doing UX design.
-However, if you're inclined feel free to add you own flair to the design, or blow us away with something unique,
+However, if you're inclined feel free to add you own flair to the design, or blow us away with something unique.

 Assets can be found in the directory `/src/app/assets/images`